Passer au contenu

 To add new external tools:

-array. - Ensure the build script downloads and extracts the new tool during the build process.
+• Ensure the build script downloads and extracts the new tool during the build process.

-- Update the Configuration File:
+2. Update the Configuration File:

-- Add the new tool under the
+• Add the new tool under the external section with its name, args, and output_file.

 Steps to Add a New External Tool #